fungenomics/scCoAnnotate/README.md

   n_folds: <number of folds to use in the benchmarking>
 ```

-# :woman_judge: Consensus methods

-scCoAnnotate offers two options for calculating the consensus between tools, Majority Vote and CAWPE (Cross-validation Accuracy Weighted Probabilistic Ensemble).
-The consensus method is specified in the config:

 See: [Changing Default Parameters](##changing-default-parameters)

 ### 5. Prepare HPC submission script